Concert victims included 9th-grader, 'life of the party' - NewsBreak

 A picture of some of the people who died emerged over the weekend as their families and friends shared stories with reporters and on social media.

 The dead ranged from 14 to 27 years old, according to Houston officials.
 As of Sunday, 13 people remained hospitalized.
-Harris County officials said Monday they didn't have updated information on those who were hospitalized.
+Harris County officials said Monday they didn't have updated information on the injured.

 City officials have said they are in the early stages of investigating what caused the pandemonium at the sold-out event founded by Scott and attended by about 50,000 fans.